 5. Extinguish your fire responsibly

-Because beaches are often free of grass and sand isn’t flammable, it’s easy to think that you can just head off to your tent when you get drowsy and let the fire dwindle on its own – don’t make this mistake.
+Because beaches are often free of grass and sand isn’t flammable, it’s easy to think that you can just head off to your family tent when you get drowsy and let the fire dwindle on its own – don’t make this mistake.
 It’s really important to extinguish your fire properly.
 A common technique is to bury it in sand, which will douse the flames, but can also mean unsuspecting walkers, campers and dogs end up walking barefoot over hot coals the next day as the surrounding sand gets poker hot, so please don’t do this.

 Beaches skirt bodies of water, so use a bucket to douse the flames with sea or lake water before you go to bed.
 Use a stick to stir up the sand and ashes, then add more water.
 Repeat this process several times until you can comfortably touch the sand with your bare hand.
 Then you know it’s safe to leave unattended while you sleep.